MachineEditor/mve-docs/trainer/Config-params.md

 Options related to GAN training mode

+Discriminator loss can be monitored in tensorboard.
+We want the discriminator loss to be mostly constant, if it goes up or down too much, it means that the generator is not learning as fast as the discriminator and could lead to a collapse.
+We can slow down the discriminator by increasing `gan_smoothing` or `gan_noise`

 - gan_training - enables or disables the discriminator model used in GAN training
+- gan_fix - more DFL like GAN training, use more VRAM and iteration time
-- gan_power - multiplier for GAN loss to the src model loss, GAN generator loss values can be monitored in tesnorboard
+- gan_power - multiplier for GAN loss to the src model loss, generator in tensorboard.
+Higher gan_power means GAN loss will be more dominant in the training process compared to regular SSIM loss
 - gan_dims - the dimensions of the GAN network.
 The higher dimensions, the more VRAM is required.
 You can get sharper edges even at the lowest setting.
 Typical fine value is 16.
 - gan_patch_size - The dimensions of the GAN network.
 The higher dimensions, the more VRAM is required.
 You can get sharper edges even at the lowest setting.
-Typical fine value is 16.
+Patch size needs to be dividable by 32, DFL will set it around resolution / 8
 - gan_weight_decay - modifier to reduce large internal weight updates
 - gan_smoothing - uses soft labels with values slightly off from 0/1 for GAN, has a regularizing effect
 - gan_noise - marks some images with the wrong label, helps prevent collapse